-Between 2010 and 2016, music streaming services became better, more varied, and much more popular.
+Between 2010 and 2016, music subscription services became better, more varied, and much more popular.
 By the end of 2015, they made more money than other kinds of digital music downloads and physical music purchases.

 The History of Music Streaming and Licensing

 The MP3 was created in the late 1980s as a method of compressing sound sequences into small files for easy digital storage and transmission.
 While this format was not widely used until a decade later with the MP3 player in the 1990s, it is a file extension that most people are now familiar.
 In fact, many new sound compression formats have been developed based on the MP3’s popularity through MP3 downloading services, of which Napster is the most famous.